LLM Teacher-Student Framework for Text Classification With No Manually Annotated Data: A Case Study in IPTC News Topic Classification

-\tfootnote{This work was supported by the project ``Embeddings-based techniques for Media Monitoring Applications'' (L2-50070, co-funded by the Kliping d.o.o. agency), and the research programme ``Language resources and technologies for Slovene'' (P6-0411), both funded by the Slovenian Research and Innovation Agency (ARIS).}
+{Department of Knowledge Technologies, Jožef Stefan Institute, 1000 Ljubljana, Slovenia (e-mail: \{taja.kuzman,nikola.ljubesic\}@ijs.si)} \tfootnote{This work was supported by the projects ``Embeddings-based techniques for Media Monitoring Applications'' (L2-50070, co-funded by the Kliping d.o.o. agency), ``Large Language Models for Digital Humanities'' (GC-0002), and the research programme ``Language resources and technologies for Slovene'' (P6-0411), all funded by the Slovenian Research and Innovation Agency (ARIS).}

 \corresp{Corresponding author: Taja Kuzman (e-mail: taja.kuzman@ijs.si).}